 Consistently characterized by faculties of dedication and excellence, students were the recipients of vast educational advantages.
 From its hallowed halls have departed thousands of educated, disciplined students prepared for careers and all blessed by the institution.

 Last used as a school in 1961, the structure is now owned by the George C. Wallace Heritage Association and serves as a community center for the citizens of Clio.

 Erected 1979 by the Historic Chattahoochee Commission and the George C. Wallace Heritage Association.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 549 times since then.
+It was originally submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 903 times since then and 89 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on February 17, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.